 Copenhagen Things to Do at Night

-- Tivoli Gardens – amusement park, with rides, live music, restaurants and bars and great option for night time fun on solo travel.
+- Tivoli Gardens – amusement park, with rides, live music, restaurants and bars and great option for night time fun.
 This is a must do in Copenhagen.

 - Nyhavn – full of fun hangouts for locals and tourists alike.